Please contact us if you have questions or comments or want encouragement.

 1. The Bible commands us to be witnesses.

 1 Peter 3:15 – But in your hearts, revere Christ as Lord.
-Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
+Always be prepared to give an answer to everyone who asks you to provide the reason for the hope that you have.
 But do this with gentleness and respect.

 2. The Lord Jesus called His disciples to be “fishers of men.”